Living spec — this is the product we're building

 room.onPlayerLeft(fn)

-Fires on clean departures and on connection loss past the reconnection window.
+Fires on clean departures and on connection loss past the 60s grace window.

 (player: Player, reason: "left" | "disconnected" | "kicked") => void